What is a router?

 A router is a piece of hardware that directs traffic between networks, most commonly between a computer and the rest of the internet.
 Practically, the word “router” is often used as shorthand for “wireless router”, a type of router that also functions as a wireless access point.

 How does a router work?

 Routers use the DHCP protocol (see DHCP) to assign IP addresses to each of the devices on their network.
-They typically directly on the device’s firmware and don’t employ software.
-The most popular router firmwares are DD-WRT and Tomato.
+They are typically embedded directly on the device’s firmware and don’t employ software.
+The most popular router firmware brands are DD-WRT and Tomato.

 ExpressVPN users can set up their VPN connection directly on a router’s firmware, which allows every device connected to automatically route their internet traffic through the VPN server.